michhar/pybotframework/docs/user/deployment.rst

 1. From Azure Portal (`portal.azure.com <https://portal.azure.com>`_) spin up a Linux Web App
 2. Log in to Docker locally (``docker login`` and enter your credentials for Docker Hub)
-3. Build the docker image from the bot's Dockerfile (you can name the image anything you wish):
+3. Build the docker image from the bot's Dockerfile (you can name the image anything you wish, here it's ``flaskbot``).
+For example:

 .. code-block:: text

     docker build -f Dockerfile -t flaskbot:latest . docker images

-4. Tag the image with the Docker Hub username (here, dockeruser) and tag:
+4. Tag the image with the Docker Hub username (replace <dockeruser> with your docker user name and give the image name) and tag:

 .. code-block:: text

-    docker tag <image id> dockeruser/flaskbot
+    docker tag <image id> <dockeruser>/flaskbot

 5. Push up the docker image to Docker Hub (takes some time):

 .. code-block:: text

     docker login
-    docker push dockeruser/flaskbot
+    docker push <dockeruser>/flaskbot

-6. Specify the docker image to the Linux Web App (give the app a name, resource group and point to the image):
+6. Specify the docker image to the Linux Web App (give the app a name, replacing <mybotname>, resource group, replacing <mybotrg>, and point to the image):

 .. code-block:: text

     az login
-    az webapp config container set --name mybotname --resource-group mybotrg --docker-registry-server-url dockeruser/flaskbot
+    az webapp config container set --name <mybotname> --resource-group <mybotrg> --docker-registry-server-url <dockeruser>/flaskbot

 6. Navigate to portal and click on Docker Container in left panel to ensure the app is pulling in the correct image from Docker Hub.